google-deepmind/mujoco/doc/programming.rst

      mj_step(m, d);
    }

 Why would we not be able to compute the controls before ``mj_step`` is called?
 After all, isn't this what causality means?
 The answer is subtle but important, and has to do with the fact that we are simulating in discrete time.
-The top-level simulation function ``mj_step`` basically does two things: compute the :ref:`forward dynamics <siForward>` in continuous time, and then integrate over a time period specified by ``mjModel.opt.timestep``.
+The top- level simulation function ``mj_step`` basically does two things: compute the :ref:`forward dynamics <siForward>` in continuous time, and then integrate over a time period specified by ``mjModel.opt.timestep``.
 Forward dynamics computes the acceleration ``mjData.qacc`` at time ``mjData.time``, given the :ref:`state and control <siStateControl>` at time ``mjData.time``.
 The numerical integrator then advances the state and time to ``mjData.time + mjModel.opt.timestep``.
 Now, the control is required to be a function of the state at time ``mjData.time``.
 However a general feedback controller can be a very complex function, depending on various features of the state - in particular all the features